Make .NET projects compatible with Native AOT and trimming by systematically resolving IL trim/AOT analyzer warnings.

 - Smoke-test the application, paying special attention to:

-- Compression behavior with empty streams - TAR file reading - EF Core Cosmos DB operations (must be async) - DSA usage on macOS - Memory-intensive MemoryStream usage - Span collection expression assignments
+- Compression behavior with empty streams - TAR file reading (checksum validation and HardLink entries) - EF Core Cosmos DB operations (must be async) - DSA usage on macOS - Memory-intensive MemoryStream usage - Span collection expression assignments - BackgroundService exception handling - mTLS / client certificate chain validation - EF Core SQL Server with Entra ID authentication - NativeAOT output filenames on Unix

 - Review the diff and ensure no unintended behavioral changes were introduced